taha-yassine/taha-yassine.github.io/content/post/upa-steering-vector/index.md

 $$

 It is worth noting that the same procedure could be used to derive the formula for different configurations of antenna arrays (ULA, circular, cylindrical…).

+Bellow is an interactive figure of a UPA showing the distance $d$ (green segment) of one of its antenna elements (blue dots) to the wavefront (blue plane).
+You can move the red dot around to see how $d$ changes depending on the direction of arrival.

+{{< geogebra UPA.ggb >}}